aymaneallaoui/mmd-script/README.md

 To use MMD Maker, simply run the script from within After Effects.
 This will open a panel with various buttons for adding 3D elements to your composition.
 You can also use the file browser to select files to import into your composition.

-GitHub Copilot: Sure, here's an explanation of each functionality in the code excerpt:

 ### Add 3D Cube

 This function adds a 3D cube to the active composition.
 It creates a new solid layer with the dimensions of the cube and applies the "CC Sphere" effect to it to make it look like a cube.